jiyorude/awake24/README.md

     * Higher levels of traffic;
     * All day commuter Intercity services between Groningen and Zwolle with the ICM-3 (instead of only two services at 5AM and 11PM);
     * AI Blauwnet services are now in operation around Zwolle.
 Services are conducted by custom-designed 323TTC's with NS liveries;
-    * Certain peak-hour Intercity services provide the user the freedom to choose between NS ICM3 or custom-designed DB BR146 + 765/775/785 DBpbzfa double-deckers with NS liveries to somewhat relieve the absence of NS *VIRM* and *DDZ* double-decker trains;
+    * Certain peak-hour Intercity services provide the user the freedom to choose between NS ICM-3 or custom-designed DB BR146 + 765/775/785 DBpbzfa double-deckers with NS liveries to somewhat relieve the absence of NS *VIRM* and *DDZ* double-decker trains;
-    * The eastern-side of Groningen is occupied with AI Arriva services heading towards Roodeschool/Eemshaven, Delfzijl, Leeuwarden, Leer (Germany) consisting of custom-designed Class 66 diesel locomotives and DBpbzfa 775 coaches with Arriva liveries;
+    * The eastern-side of Groningen is occupied with AI Arriva services heading towards Roodeschool/Eemshaven, Delfzijl and Leeuwarden: consisting of custom-designed Class 66 diesel locomotives and DBpbzfa 775 coaches with Arriva liveries;
     * Many more shunting, coupling and uncoupling objectives;
 * **New Tutorials and Scenarios**
     * Exciting new ways to familiarize yourself with the timetable or to test your train driving skills!
 * **New service additions**
     * Such as the Intercity Groningen - Meppel (revival of the old Leeuwarden - Meppel service) and the Intercity Direct service to Zwolle;
-    * Drivable Arriva service Groningen - Veendam (from/to Groningen Europapark Platforms 1 and 2);
+    * Drivable Arriva service between Groningen and Veendam/Leer (Germany) from the western side of the station (from/to Groningen Europapark Platforms 1 and 2);
-    * Overhaul of virtual destinations at Groningen and Zwolle
+    * Overhaul of virtual destinations at Groningen and Zwolle;